 - Enjoy some fruits.
-Fruits serve from lunch and dinner are perfect mid-afternoon or late-night snacks.
+Fruits serve for lunch and dinner are perfect mid-afternoon or late-night snacks.
 If you need something on the go, snack on a small apple or orange.
 You can also have a handful of strawberries or half a grapefruit.
-For apples and plums, do not peel the skin as it provides extra fiber that will help keep you feel fuller longer.
+For apples and plums, do not peel the skin as it provides extra fiber that will help keep you feeling fuller longer.

 - Divide your meals into smaller meals.
 Eat four small meals rather than eating 2 meals.

 - If you are hungry, snack on approved-HCG diet foods.
 Vegetables and fruits are great snacks.
 Have some sugar-free protein snack bars, yogurt, and nuts instead of processed snacks.

 Tips for snacking healthily while in the maintenance phase

 - Combine veggies and fruits with healthy dairy.
 Yogurt and cottage cheese are excellent examples.
 Their pack with slow-burning carbs helps curb your hunger and cravings without adding excess calories.

 - Snack on high-protein foods to help keep your hunger at bay.
 Eggs can make excellent morning snacks or pre-workout snacks.
 Other protein snack option includes peanut butter celery stick, almonds, veggies with yogurt dip, Trail mix, cheese slices, and roasted chickpea.